 2. Iterating with Conditions:

-• Example: Counting even numbers in an array
+• WAP to count even numbers in an array

 public class CountEven